dotnet/reactive/.github/PULL_REQUEST_TEMPLATE/pr_rx.md

+---
+name: Pull request for Rx
+about: Creates a Pull request regarding a bug, enhancement of feature request for Rx.NET
+title: ''
+labels: '[area] Rx'
+assignees: ''
+---
 Hello and thank you for contributing to dotnet/reactive.
 Before you proceed by creating a pull request (PR):

 > Please make sure your contribution is in line with the project's [licensing model](https://github.com/dotnet/reactive/blob/master/LICENSE) and